Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 Name them.

-Draw up formulas of oxides corresponding to bases and acids:
+Write formulas for oxides corresponding to bases and acids:

 Iron(III) hydroxide-iron(III) oxide